ment-ai/ment-extension/README.md

 > Ment.ai: Next exercise

-When you feel like you explore everything on the exercise topic, you can try another one, by using this command.
+When you feel like you explore everything on the exercise, you can try another one, by using this command.
 The subject will remain focus on your current goal.
+You can select one of the 3 type of difficulty for the next exercise:

+1. harder
+2. easier
+3. the same

 ## Submit answer